Are you renovating your laundry?

 Top loader washing machines certainly offer many benefits, but they do suffer from some drawbacks as well.
 First and foremost, top loaders are generally less efficient as compared to front loaders.
 A top loader will use significantly more water and energy for washing the same load as compared to a front loader.

 Many top loader machines make more noise than front loaders during a wash cycle.
 This is because top loaders create a lot of friction between the clothes due to twisting and turning while washing.
 This friction can also cause lint to be deposited on the machine after every wash.

 While top loaders are usually much cheaper than front loaders of the same or slightly smaller capacity, the price difference is not very large.
 In fact, considering that front loaders are more efficient in operation, the cost per wash cycle is somewhat comparable.

 Whether a top loader is for you depends on the layout of your home and your laundry habits.
 If you wash small loads and your household isn’t very big, then a top loader will do you just fine.
 Also, if you suffer from any back problems, then a top loader is for you.

 And, when it comes to finding the best top loader washing machines in Perth, you’ll find them all at our store at Ross’s Discount Home Centre.
-Of our entire range of top loader washing machines, our 6kg Top Load Washer ($549), our 8kg Top Load Washer ($679) and our 9.5kg Top Load Washer ($809) are bestsellers at our store.
-These top loaders are all extremely efficient and reasonably priced as well.
-You won’t go wrong in choosing any of them.
+Of our entire range of top loader washing machines, our 6kg Top Load Washer ($599) is a bestseller at our store.
+This top loader is extremely efficient and reasonably priced as well.
 If you need to take a look at some more models, please check out our entire range of top loaders at our online store.

 As mentioned, top loaders are the traditional choice, but they are losing their popularity to the more modern front loader washing machines.
 This is because front loaders are packed with more features, and they offer better benefits to users.
 Let’s take a look at them.